 - You're facing a family law matter like divorce or adoption

-- You have a legal question but aren’t sure where to start
+- You have a legal issue but aren’t sure where to start

 - You need a will, contract, or other document drafted or reviewed